-IV.
-Updates to 42 CFR 71.1, 71.32(a) and 71.50

-V. Scope and Definitions for Section 71.1 A. Definitions Updated under Section 71.1 B. Definitions Added to Section 71.1 VI.
-Update of Section 71.32(a)

-VII.
-Scope and Definitions for Section 71.5 A. Definitions Added to Section 71.50 VIII.
-Alternatives Considered

-IX.
-Required Regulatory Analysis

-- A. Required Regulatory Analyses under Executive Orders 12866 and 13563 - B. Regulatory Flexibility Act C. Small Business Regulatory Enforcement Fairness Act of 1996 - D. The Paperwork Reduction Act of 1995 E. National Environmental Policy Act - (NEPA) F. Civil Justice Reform (Executive Order 12988) - G. Executive Order 13132 (Federalism) H. Plain Language Act of 2010
+- III.
+Proposed Updates to 42 CFR 71.1, 71.32(a) and 71.50 - IV.
+Proposed Scope and Definitions for Section 71.1 - A. Definitions Updated Under Section 71.1 - B. Definitions Added to Section 71.1 V. Proposed Update of Section 71.32(a) - VI.
+Proposed Scope and Definitions for Section 71.50 - A. Definitions Added to Section 71.50 VII.
+Alternatives Considered - VIII.
+Required Regulatory Analysis - A. Required Regulatory Analyses Under Executive Orders 12866 and 13563 - B. Regulatory Flexibility Act - C. Small Business Regulatory Enforcement Fairness Act of 1996 - D. The Paperwork Reduction Act of 1995 - E. National Environmental Policy Act (NEPA) - F. Civil Justice Reform (Executive Order 12988) - G. Executive Order 13132 (Federalism) - H. Plain Language Act of 2010

-I. Public Participation.
+I. Public Participation

 Interested persons are invited to participate in this rulemaking by submitting written views, opinions, recommendations, and data.
 Comments received, including attachments and other supporting materials, are part of the public record and subject to public disclosure.
 Do not include any information in your comment or supporting materials that you do not wish to be disclosed publicly.
-Comments are invited on any topic related to this DFR.
+Comments are invited on any topic related to this NPRM.

 II.
-Authority for These Regulations.
+Authority for These Regulations

-The primary authority supporting this rulemaking is section 361 of the Public Health Service Act (42 U.S.C.
-264).
+The primary authority supporting this rulemaking is section 361 of the Public Health Service Act (42 U.S.C. § 264).
 Section 361 authorizes the Secretary of HHS to make and enforce regulations as in the Secretary's judgment are necessary to prevent the introduction, transmission, or spread of communicable diseases from foreign countries into the states or possessions of the United States and from one state or possession into any other state or possession.
 Regulations that implement federal quarantine authority are currently promulgated in 42 CFR Parts 70 and 71.
 Part 71 contains regulations to prevent the introduction, transmission, and spread of communicable diseases into the states and possessions of the United States, while Part 70 contains regulations to prevent the introduction, transmission, or spread of communicable diseases from one state into another.
-CDC is updating the term "possession" to "territory."
+CDC is proposing to update the term 'possession" to "territory."
 The U.S. Department of the Interior's Office of Insular Affairs, the lead federal agency on issues involving the territories, no longer uses the term "possession" to refer to the insular areas.
 Therefore, CDC is adopting the predominant term "territory" consistent with how other federal agencies use this term.
 The Secretary has delegated to the Director of the Centers for Disease Control and Prevention the authority for implementing these regulations.